Without an effective ecommerce sales funnel, you’re losing money.

 And that’s exactly where he gets most of the profit.
 For the book, it should cover the advertising cost.

-Very similar to the free plus shipping funnel, SkinnyMe Tea, an Australian based company that sells TeaTox products, uses social proof and free shipping to attract prospective customers.
+Similar to the free plus shipping funnel, SkinnyMe Tea, an Australian company that sells TeaTox products, uses social proof and free shipping to attract prospective customers.

 SkinnyMe Tea starts with warming-up prospective customers.
-It then directs them to the order page introducing one-time-offers.
+It then directs them to the order page, where one-time offers are introduced.

 Here’s how it works.